List of Downton Abbey characters: Mr Carson

 Series six deals with Carson's and Hughes' marriage and life as a married couple.
 Still a man of high standards, his reactions to Hughes' cooking lead to a comic incident where he is forced to cook dinner and fails, teaching him to respect her efforts.
 The final series also deals with Carson downsizing staff to adjust for the current times.
 In the series finale, Carson begins to suffer from palsy that ultimately forces him into semi-retirement.
 Barrow succeeds him as butler, with Carson serving in a supervisory role.

 In the first film, Carson is called back to oversee the royal family's visit to Downton, despite Barrow's protests.
 Mary is concerned that the royal staff is running roughshod over Barrow.
 Carson is reluctant to go along with the servants' plan to overpower the royal staff and take over serving the royal family, but ultimately agrees under prodding from Mrs Hughes.
 In the second film, Carson is scandalised that a silent film is being shot on the Downton estate and plans to oversee matters personally with the film people "to keep them in check".
 To prevent Carson embarrassing himself or the family, Mrs Hughes and Lady Mary conspire to have him join Lord Grantham's trip to the French villa instead.
 At the end of the film, following Barrow's resignation, Mary calls upon Carson to temporarily rejoin the service in order to train Andy as the new butler.
 Carson finally retires in the third film and relinquishes his position to Andy, but continues to hover over him when he is at Downton.
+Despite his conservatism, Carson due to his affection for Mary, continues to support her after her divorce, remarkably in an era where women faced greater scrutiny and judgement than men in case of divorce proceedings due to the prevalent sexist attitudes, and even helps Isobel to rehabilitate Mary's position in the county.

+Carson's character was modelled after that of Angus Hudson.